kpreid/all-is-cubes/test-renderers/README.md

-`test-renderers` is an unpublished package which contains image-comparison-based test cases for All is Cubes’ different renderers, including those which use a GPU (OpenGL, WebGPU).
+`test-renderers` is an unpublished package which contains image-comparison-based test cases for All is Cubes’ different renderers, including those which use a GPU.

 Organization
 ------------